chago1991/Ansible-K8S/README.md

 ### How it works:

-Assign a K8S node to an Ansible Inventory Group (Ansible Inventory File - hosts).
-The Ansible Playbook (deploy-cluster.yaml) will apply a related role(s) to the node to install corresponding software and set up associated configurations.
+- Assign a K8S node to an Ansible Inventory Group (Ansible Inventory File - hosts).
+- The Ansible Playbook (deploy-cluster.yaml) will install corresponding software and set up associated configurations on the K8S node based on the assigned group.
+- The K8S node will act as a K8S role (Load Balancer Node, Master Node, or Worker Node) after installation.

 ```
 .